 Products stocked only in local stores also provide an element of ‘uniqueness’.
 Anyone, anywhere in the world, can own almost any online product.
 But local products are only available locally.
 Local retailers can also be more adaptable and resilient than big brands, helping them to weather crises.

-I see this trend continuing, with local bricks-and-mortar businesses using online marketplaces, like DownYourHighStreet, to advertise and personalise products and services, with some customers going in-store to complete their purchase.
+I see this trend continuing, with local bricks-and-mortar businesses using online marketplaces, like DownYourHighStreet, to advertise and personalize products and services, with some customers going in-store to complete their purchase.

 People are embracing ecommerce